 Above: “Louise’s garden is less about form and more about concept,” says Hall.

 Above: Louise Wrinkle’s approach is “inherently sustainable,” says Tom Underwood of the Birmingham Botanic Garden.
-It showcases the point of “right plant, right place,” it’s low-maintenance besides nudging, and very little of the two acres is devoted to lawn.
+It showcases the point of “right plant, right place,” with very little of the two acres given over to lawn.

 A Garden in Conversation is available to watch here.
 It is part of a series of documentaries, the next of which will be about the Virginia garden of Anne Spencer, activist, gardener, and poet of the Harlem Renaissance.